References to (60) Part II | 9.6: Jericho’s (Lost) Raziocinio & (16) Part I | 2.6: Jericho Raid.

 Jericho turned to survey the area.
 He was unfamiliar with this place.
 The square buildings built tightly side-by-side, the spotted trees dotting the sidewalk islands, the v-tram tracks on the ground and the wires hanging above them—it wasn’t a place he remembered coming to before.
 He couldn’t remember if the others had come to this place either.

 Jericho turned away from the man and began to wander down the street.
-A strange pop-popping sound in the distance gave him a sense of nostalgia.
+A strange pop-popping echoing in the distance gave him a sense of nostalgia.
 Firecrackers or gunfire.

 “Hey—wait.
 Where do you think you’re going?”
 The foreign man’s voice boomed so loudly that it bounced off the buildings lining the street.
 “You dare walk away from Veles—”